Skip to main content

 Go to Campaign β†’ Lead list

-Find lead in list
+Find the lead in the list

-Click on lead name to open details
+Click on the lead name to open details

 2. View activity section

-Scroll to Activity section in lead card
+Scroll to the Activity section in the lead card

 Review engagement events (opens, clicks)